 There is no doubt that Smile Direct Club has thousands of happy customers across the globe.
 You only have to check some Smile Direct Club feedback to see that a lot of people are happy with their results.
 And in cases which require mild correction, SDC can be very effective.

 If more significant alignment is needed, however, it's probably a good idea to visit an orthodontist in person and have regular checkups.
 You can still choose invisible braces like Invisalign, but you'll have the reassurance that your treatment is being monitored and tweaked throughout by a specially trained professional.
+Find your nearest Invisalign provider here if you want to discuss things further and get a personalised quote.

 Potential problems with teledentistry